matos-hayrapetyan/gallery-images/readme.txt

 * **Fully responsive and Mobile features** - Gallery is fully responsive.
 With responsiveness, everyone will have access to the nicely designed everywhere and every time.

-* **Upload bundle of images** - Upload bunch of images using Images Manager, with one click insert images.
+* **Upload bundle of images** - Upload bunch of images using Images Manager, with one click insert images

 * **Order Change** - There are drag and drop option to change the order of the images.